-Most of the language courses offered by the Center for Language Education and Research are lottery courses (see section a330 for general information about Lottery courses).
-For lottery courses, make sure that you register during the lottery course registration period (see section b330 for information about which courses are lottery courses).
+Most of the language courses offered by the Center for Language Education and Research (CLER) are lottery courses (see section a330 for general information about lottery courses).
+For lottery courses, make sure that you register during the lottery entry period (see section b330 for information about which courses are lottery courses).

 - Basically, students take courses from "Basic 1", however, students who would like to choose a language they have studied before must take a "Placement Interview" before registering for a course in that language.
 The time schedule will be posted on Loyola before registration period. - Students can register for courses on Loyola.
 However, students who take the "Placement Interview" and are admitted to take an upper-level course must submit the completed "Request for Transfer to Upper Level Course" with a signature of approval from the teacher administering the Placement Interview.
-After submitting it to CLER by the specified deadline, they can subsequently register their courses on Loyola.
+After submitting it to CLER by the specified deadline, they can subsequently register their courses on Loyola. - From 2018, except for Chinese, students have the option of taking 1 cr. advanced courses (上級科目 Advanced A to H or A to P) in addition to 2 cr. advanced courses (Advanced [Integrated Skills] A to D).
+When students take advanced courses, they can start from any advanced courses.
+Please refer to the pages on "語学科目" in "2018 Academic Handbook (2018 年度履修要覧/2018 Rishū Yōran)" for more information.
+Students cannot take the combination of 1 cr. and 2 cr. advanced courses in the same semester.